ayonious/console-table-printer/README.md

     { name: 'index', alignment: 'left', color: 'blue' }, //with alignment and color { name: 'text', alignment: 'right' },
-    { name: 'is_priority_today', title: 'Is This Priority?' }, // with Title as separate Text ],
+    { name: 'is_priority_today', title: 'Is This Priority?' }, // with Title as separate Text { name: 'is_priority_today', color: 'green' }, // this green color is glowing because of the colorMap props ],
 });